Need-to-Know A-Z Index

 The university began enforcing vaccination requirements for faculty, staff and commuting students on Aug.
 30, 2021.
 The university began enforcing vaccination requirements for resident students when they moved into university housing.
 Those with an approved medical or religious exemption must be tested twice per week at the on-campus Testing Center.

-What happens to faculty and staff who fail to comply with vax or testing protocols?
+What happens to faculty and staff who fail to comply with vaccination or testing protocols?

-Faculty or staff who fail to comply with these vaccine and testing protocols are subject to sanctions and corrective action processes.
+Faculty or staff who fail to comply with these vaccination and testing protocols are subject to sanctions and corrective action processes.

 Should vaccinated individuals be tested too?

 Yes, we encourage fully vaccinated students, faculty, and staff to get tested weekly at the Testing Center.
 Appointments must be made in advance.

 What will happen to students who receive exemptions?

 Students who receive medical or religious vaccination exemptions are permitted to attend in-person classes, and must be tested twice weekly.